How to apply - Master's

 Sending application documents by post

-If sending documents by post instead of uploading, they need to be certified, stamped and signed copies, not original documents.
+If you are requireed to send documents by post instead of uploading, they need to be certified, stamped and signed copies.
+Do not send original documents.
 Read more here.

 After printing out the application form, make sure to sign and send it along with all supporting certified documents, by post to